 Note: For a global search, you can do this from any screen.
 For a specific search, you can first open that screen and then enter the keyword.

 - As you are typing, CORE displays all the relevant search results for that record or keyword in a collapsed form in a drop-down list.
 It displays the number of results next to the caret.

-You can apply Global Search Options by clicking the icon on the right and selecting the relevant attributes to be included in the search, say memos, custom fields or notes by checking those options at the bottom.
+- You can apply Global Search Options by clicking the icon on the right and selecting the relevant attributes to be included in the search, say memos, custom fields or notes by checking those options at the bottom.

 - On the search results list, click any specific item to view its details in the relevant screen.